jjlledo/hs-download/README.md

 # hs-download

 Python script to download anime episodes from HorribleSubs.
-You supply the show's full URL and all the episodes are added to your torrent client in ascending order.
+You supply the show's full URL and all the episodes are added to your torrent client in ascending order after confirming the download.

 The script currently assumes the following things:
 * You are using a Mac
 * You want 1080p episodes
-* You are using Bittorrent as a client
 * You have downloaded and installed all the dependencies in the right spots

 ## Dependencies